MaxieHelenBichmann/MolSim-WS25-GroupD/README.md

     - <b>ENABLE_VTK_OUTPUT</b> enables output in the vtk format.<br />
     - <b>CMAKE_BUILD_TYPE</b> specifies the build type (Debug, Release,...).<br />
    </details>

-2. Now you can interactively change the options (These include Doxygen generation, clang-tidy integration and VTK output).

 3. Build the executable with the Makefile by running the command: